 Northside Hospital is committed to offering the latest in cancer research, breakthrough procedures, technologies and treatments through collaborations with some of the most respected cancer research institutions and programs in the country.

-1 Final 2021 Transplant Center Specific Survival Report, December 2021.
-This survival information includes only patients who received their first allogeneic transplant between January 1, 2017 and December 31, 2019, using unrelated or related donors and who had reported follow-up.
+1 2022 Transplant Center Specific Survival Report, December 2022.
+This survival information includes only patients who received their first allogeneic transplant between January 1, 2018 and December 31, 2020, using unrelated or related donors and who had reported follow-up.
 Specific transplant center information can be found at bethematch.org.